StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Related Work

 \subsection{Process Supervision in LLMs}

-Previous research~\citep{lightman2023let, uesato2022solving, ma2023let, shao2024deepseekmath, wang2023math} have explored the effectiveness of process supervision in enhancing long-chain reasoning abilities in LLMs.
-With a pre-trained process reward model, these methods optimize reasoning using Reinforcement Learning from Human Feedback (RLHF)~\citep{ouyang2022training}.
-More recent work~\citep{lai2024step} considers the correctness of each reasoning step and applies DPO using step-level preference pairs.
-As noted earlier, our approach differs in two key aspects.
-First, in mathematical reasoning, a "step" refers to text segments generated by LLMs, while in our work, steps involve real-time interactions with external tools and environments.
-Second, mathematical rewards focus on correctness relative to ground truth, whereas tool learning rewards account for both tool invocation success and its contribution to task completion.
+Process supervision has been extensively explored to enhance long-chain reasoning in LLMs.
+Previous studies~\citep{lightman2023let, uesato2022solving, ma2023let, shao2024deepseekmath, wang2023math} leverage pre-trained process reward models and optimize reasoning using RLHF~\citep{ouyang2022training}.
+Recent advancements, such as step-level preferences in mathematical reasoning~\citep{lai2024step}, apply DPO using step-level correctness.
+Our approach differs in two key ways.
+First, in mathematical reasoning, a “step” is a text segment generated by an LLM, whereas in our work, it is a real-time interaction with external tools and environments.
+Second, mathematical rewards focus on correctness against ground truth, while tool learning rewards consider tool success and process gains.

-In the agent-based context, recent work~\citep{xiong2024watch} has proposed step-level refinement to enhance LLM agent performance, estimate step-level by Monte Carlo method and providing step-by-step guidance.
-However, unlike their focus on exploration-based learning, our approach shapes step-grained rewards tailored to tool learning scenarios and performs step-grained optimization using policy gradient methods.